fondly-cz/clone-post-or-page/readme.txt

 License: GPLv2 or later
 License URI: [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)

-Clone Post is a WordPress plugin that allows you to easily clone posts within your WordPress site.
-It provides a simple and intuitive interface to duplicate posts, including their content, metadata, and featured images.
+A plugin to easily clone posts and pages with all their metadata and settings.

 ## Features

-- Clone posts with a single click
+- Clone posts or pages with a single click
-- Preserve post content, metadata, and featured images
+- Preserve post or page content, metadata, and featured image
-- Choose to clone posts with or without their associated media attachments
 - Supports custom post types and taxonomies

 ## Installation

-1. Download the latest release of the Clone Post plugin from the [releases page](https://github.com/fondly-cz/wp-clone-post/releases).
+1. Download the latest release of the Clone Post or Page plugin from the [releases page](https://github.com/fondly-cz/clone-post-or-page/releases).
-2. Upload the plugin files to the `/wp-content/plugins/wp-clone-post` directory of your WordPress installation.
+2. Upload the plugin files to the `/wp-content/plugins/clone-post-or-page` directory of your WordPress installation.
-3. Activate the Clone Post plugin through the 'Plugins' menu in WordPress.
+3. Activate the Clone Post or Page plugin through the 'Plugins' menu in WordPress.

 ## Usage